-Put about 1 Tbsp of olive oil into a 6″ or 8″ cake pan or any other dish that fits into the Ninja Foodi.
+Put about 1 tablespoon of olive oil into a 6" or 8" cake pan or any other dish that fits into the Ninja Foodi.
 Coat the top of the dough ball with the olive oil and place in the pan on the rack in the low position.
-Cover with a damp towel and place into the Ninja Foodi for 30 minutes. *Do not expect the bread to rise much; it isn’t going to, because of the simple syrup.
+Cover with a damp towel and place into the Ninja Foodi for 30 minutes. *Do not expect the bread to rise much; it isn't going to, because of the simple syrup.
 If you want to read more about how sugar affects yeast, I found this article interesting: Yeast & Baking Lessons

 Place bread in the pan you are going to bake it in and cover with a damp towel.
 Leave in a draft-free place overnight.
 The oven with the light on works great.
 You can use any clean kitchen towel, but my favorite all purpose towels that have little to no lint are flour sacks.

 The bread is only going to rise just above the cake pan, and that is fine.
 Preheat the Ninja Foodi on bake/roast at 325° F for 10 minutes.

 To make a design in the top of your bread, cut ½-1" slits around the bread about every inch.
 Twist each one of the sections 90 degrees in the same direction to form a design.
 When the bread is done baking, you will have grooves to set the orange slices in.

 *Optional step- melt ½ cup of butter and pour around the inside of the pan.
 Sometimes you will have to pull the bread back from the edges a bit to get the butter to coat the inside of the pan.